 IM-Exec Meetings

-IM-Exec meets regularly by TC, and designated individuals may be asked to report on particular activities.
-Working group representatives may be included in meetings, and NCO or EDI representatives may be invited when deemed necessary by IM-Exec.
-Minutes of meetings are posted on the IM website.
-Assignment of tasks to individual members (including liaisons to active working groups) is normally made at the first TC after the annual election.
-Examples of individual roles include logistics for the IMC meeting, scheduling of TCs, maintaining lists of committee and working group members, and preparation of minutes for meetings and TCs.
+IM-Exec meets regularly by video conference, and designated individuals may be asked to report on particular activities.
+Working group representatives may be included in meetings.
+A representative from the LNO and/or EDI may be invited by the IM-Exec to attend selected IM-Exec meetings as circumstances require or with a standing invitation to serve as a non-voting liaison to the respective organization..
+Assignment of tasks to individual members (including liaisons to active working groups) is normally made at the first IM-Exec meeting after the annual election.
+Examples of individual roles include logistics for the IMC meeting, scheduling of VWCs, maintaining lists of committee and working group members, and preparation of meeting notes.

-Rosters, notes, reports, and agendas of IMC and IM-Exec meetings are posted publicly by IM-Exec.
+Rosters, meeting notes, reports, and agendas of IMC and IM-Exec meetings are posted publicly by IM-Exec.

 9. Elections

-Candidates for IMC co-chairs, EB representative, and IM-Exec are drawn from the membership of IMC.
-IMC co-chair and EB candidates must have served or are currently serving as a member of IM-Exec.
+Candidates for IM-Exec and the EB representative are drawn from the membership of IMC.
+EB candidates must have served or are currently serving as a member of IM-Exec.

-IM-Exec issues a general call for candidate nominations prior to the annual IMC meeting or any special electronic vote held for IMC co-chairs, IM-Exec representative(s), and the EB representative.
+IM-Exec issues a general call for candidate nominations prior to the annual IMC meeting or any special electronic vote held for IM-Exec representative(s) and the EB representative.
 Once nominated, candidates willing to stand for election will provide to IM-Exec a one-paragraph description of their experience, qualifications, and goals.
 IM-Exec keeps the community informed of nominations, and issues a final call before assembling and publishing a list of candidates and candidate statements prior to the convening of the annual IMC meeting or special electronic vote.

 Optionally, IM-Exec will accept candidate nominations at the annual IMC meeting for elections occurring at that meeting.
 Elections will be conducted by secret ballot when there are more nominations than positions available; otherwise a verbal vote is adequate.